Resource Library for Real Estate Professionals

 Generating an Abutters List:

 Easiest option: Most GIS tax maps will generate an abutters mailing list, with minor variations by provider and by town.
-Find your locus, look for section labelled “Abutters Tools”, “Select Abutters” or “Find Abutters” on the left hand side of the page, enter a number for your radius in the box marked distance or feet, click the abutters button to select, and the site will generate a list.
+Find your locus, look for the section labeled “Abutters Tools”, “Select Abutters” or “Find Abutters” on the left-hand side of the page, enter a number for your radius in the box marked distance or feet, click the abutters button to select, and the site will generate a list.
 Look for options to save or print, either as a report or as mailing labels.

 (Note: If you’re using a site provided by Woodardcurran, make sure that only one address is listed before clicking to generate an abutters list.
 If multiple addresses are listed at the bottom of the page, click and highlight your address, and choose “Clear unselected owners” from the drop-down “selection action” list found towards the bottom right of the page.)